 Physical Therapy Apps

-These physical therapy apps are intended for education or reference, often anatomical maps, and the last is clinical tools which can guide a practitioner in measuring range of motion or coding.
+Keep in mind that these physical therapy apps are for education or reference.
+First of all, they’re often anatomical maps and the last is clinical tools which can guide a practitioner in measuring range of motion or coding.
 Here are a few good examples available for use on the iPad.

 This offers interactive anatomical models, videos and 3D animations and videos to explain a patient’s injuries or rehabilitation plan in a way they can understand.
-This one is offered free and there’s also a bank of exercises to use.
+This one is free!
+There’s also a bank of exercises to use.

 This app also ramps up the 3D and allows you to control and view a model of the body so you can explain injury anatomy.
 There are also some nice quizzes and videos if your patient would like to learn more.

-This is a great choice for student physios as it is incredibly in-depth, allowing you to peel away layers of muscles to investigate function and position.
+This is a great choice for student physios as it is incredibly in-depth.
+It allows you to peel away layers of muscles to investigate function and position.

 This app is a very handy tool, allowing you to quickly and accurately measure a patient’s range of motion at any particular joint.

-If you find you’re wasting time looking up or memorising ICD-10 codes, this free and user-friendly download lets you search the entire code set, and review sections or instructions.
+If you find you’re wasting time looking up or memorising ICD-10 codes, this free and user-friendly download lets you search the entire code set.
+Plus review sections or instructions.

 This is a comprehensive database of over 200 orthopaedic tests and 88 techniques for joint mobilisation.
 It also links to journal abstracts to help you understand the efficacy of each procedure.
-The only issue with this is the lack of video but the photos used are well designed and labelled.
+I don’t love the lack of video but at least the photos are well designed and labelled.